neoversionsix/CSV-Bulk-Processor/README.md

 # CSV Bulk Processor

+## Summary
-This script will go into a folder of your choice and update the data in all the csv files in that folder.
-Mainly it will check for certain conditions in rows of certain columns and delete rows.
+This script will go into a folder of your choice and analyse data in all the csv files in that folder.
+It will filter data from the orginal file and export this data to another csv file.
+In some cases it will simply filter out data and create a copy.

-## What it does
+## What it does (Step by step)
 1. Analyse csv files in a certain 'input folder':
     * a) if they dont match a given structure those csv files will be moved to a 'bad column structure' folder.
     * b) if they match the structure they will stay in the 'input folder'.